TeaZea/Global_Marketing_Project/README.md

 - Concatonating the output string properly to ensure all checked boxes are added properly (solved 10/25/2022).
 - Reseting the form properly (solved 10/25/2022).
-- Logic ensuring only one value of the same name is outputed even if more than one is checked.
+- Logic ensuring only one value of the same name is outputed even if more than one is checked (SIMILAR TO PYTHON SET()).

 }